New road to Tuktoyaktuk could be a pathway to prosperity

 With a report from CTV’s Melanie Nagy in the Northwest Territories

-While on the new #arctichighway we met Kurt Wainman.He owns one of company's building the road.Its been called a beast of a project.#ctvnews pic.twitter.com/5mMAnuASid— Melanie Nagy (@MelanieNagyCTV) October 11, 2017
+While on the new #arctichighway we met Kurt Wainman.He owns one of companies building the road.Its been called a beast of a project.#ctvnews pic.twitter.com/5mMAnuASid— Melanie Nagy (@MelanieNagyCTV) October 11, 2017